Our work on Covid-19

 Our Covid-19 Task Force

-Our work in this area is led by the Covid-19 Task Force, headed up by our President Sylvia Richardson and past president David Spiegelhalter.
-Read more about who is in the task force and the group's remit.
+Covid-19 Task Force, headed up by former presidents Sylvia Richardson and David Spiegelhalter.
+Read more about who was in the task force and the group’s remit.

 Our media work